Raise your hand if you LOVE our Georgia State Parks. Me! Me! Me! And I bet you do, too!

 Did you know that you can give a Friends membership as a gift?
 It comes in a beautiful gift certificate sleeve, and it is the perfect gift.
 If you want to make a purchase of five or more, you can even receive a bulk discount.

 FRIENDS HELPED BUILD 50+ POLLINATOR GARDENS

 The state-wide Butterfly Build project added new pollinator gardens to more than 50 state parks and historic sites.
 Want to do this in your own backyard with the kids?
 Follow steps on the Friends website to bring the benefits to your own garden.

-Remember, your membership (plus donations and volunteer work) support Friends’ Outdoor Discovery and Environmental Education, Volunteers at Every Park, Access for All, Preservation & Enhancement and the Celebration of History and Culture in the Georgia State Park System.
+Remember, your membership (plus donations and volunteer work) supports Friends’ Outdoor Discovery and Environmental Education, Volunteers at Every Park, Access for All, Preservation & Enhancement, and the Celebration of History and Culture in the Georgia State Park System.

 GEORGIA STATE PARKS (printable)